jenkinsci/testcomplete-plugin/docs/README.md

 ## *Version History*

+#### Version 2.5.1
+-   *Fixed*: A potential security vulnerability.
+The password of user accounts used to open interactive user sessions on Jenkins nodes was stored as plain text.

+#### Version 2.5
+-   *Fixed*: Test log compatibility issue.

 #### Version 2.4.1
 -   A couple of minor bugs have been fixed on linux.
 -   *Fixed*: Incorrect start time displayed on "TestComplete Test Results" page.